scverse/scanpy/audit/tutorial/README.md

 The runner selects a noninteractive plotting backend and eight workers.
 It preserves the notebook calculations, parameter choices, and default random seeds.

+Initial import and QC work used internal agents before the user clarified the required Herdr workflow.
+Those agents stopped.
+Their preparation artifacts remain available, but do not count as the requested scientific review.